• Skip to primary navigation

 I love how easy it is to get creative with deviled eggs.
 I’ve had a recipe on my site for some time now for southwestern deviled eggs which are seasoned with taco seasoning and include cheddar cheese, cilantro, and green onions.
 They’re really good but I thought a recipe for classic deviled eggs was long overdue.

-By the way, ever since I discovered how perfectly Instant Pot hard boiled eggs turn out every time (they are so easy to peel!), that’s the only way I ever make them.
+By the way, have you discovered how perfectly Instant Pot hard boiled eggs turn out every time?
+They peel easily every time.
 You’ll find instructions for the Instant Pot and the stovetop in the recipe card below.

 About this recipe